 All that focus-switching, when coupled with multi-platform and multi-screen use at one time, is found to reduce your ability to quickly switch your focus from one task to another.
 It makes you less able to filter out distractions and the residual effect, it seems, is a weakened ability to commit information to memory.

 On the other hand, contrary to the previous point, there are also studies that show social media positively affects our gray matter — the part responsible for memory.

 These studies posit that our brains adapt to all the influx of information.
 The more information your brain receives, the more your brain works hard to keep up, and the more it grows stronger like a muscle being exercised.
 However, when people multitasked and used several social sites at the same time, a negative effect was found: memory ability was diminished.

-In fact, according to a study by The Royal Society, the number of Facebook friends you have directly correlate with the amount of gray matter you have.
+A study by The Royal Society found that the number of Facebook friends you have directly correlate with the amount of gray matter you have.
 While the results need further study, it suggests that the more updates from multiple sources your brain has to process, the stronger your memory gets.
 It’s not clear whether more followers leads to more gray matter or if more gray matter leads to more followers, but there does seem to be a relationship there.

 Time to rack up more followers.

 To speed things up and gain more followers in record time, buy social media followers for your various accounts.
 These bought followers will help you gain real fans and followers across every social media site you buy them on.

 People want to be friends with the popular people.
 It’s human nature and it’s called the need for a sense of identity.
 People will often draw their identity from friends and associations, and social media makes this easier than ever.